 Eating out on a budget can be a trying experience in Madrid.
-But those who are settling down long term will definitely make use of the markets and local grocery stores, which have far friendlier prices.
+But those who are settling down long term will definitely make use of the markets and local grocery stores, which have far more wallet-friendly prices.

 If used tactically, expats will need to look no further than the public transport system and their own two feet.
-Taxis and ride-sharing costs of apps such as Uber can mount up, and there’s really no reason to invest in a car and the accompanying petrol and parking fees.
+Taxis and ride-sharing costs of apps such as Uber can mount up, and there’s really no reason to invest in a car as the accompanying petrol and parking fees can also be steep.

 Because of its identity as a big European capital, things are going to be a bit pricier than in the rest of the country.
 Predictably, rent is probably going to be the biggest financial burden in Madrid.
 More upmarket spots such as Salamanca or Castellana will be significantly more expensive than Chamartín and Nuevos Ministerios.